AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise5/README.md

 The [code for the question 4.b](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise5/ex5_b.ipynb) trained a Locally Weighted Linear Regression using the bandwidth *τ=10*.
 The model predictions (red) and the actual dataset (blue) is shown below:
 &nbsp;
 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise5/img/5b.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise5/img/5b.png" title="Linear Weighted Regression predicitons" alt="Linear Weighted Regression predicitons" height="200"></a>
-We got MSE=0.43 and, as we can see, the model predictions are underfiting the data.
+As we can see, the model predictions are underfiting the data.

 &nbsp;
 **5.c)**